programming-notes/javascript-from-ruby-challenge/06-loops/01-looping-basics.md

 }
 ```

 Before every iteration in a `while` loop, the conditional statement is evaluated.
 If it is `true`, the loop runs again.
 If it is `false`, the loop stops.
 In this case, the loop will run as long as the variable `n` is less than or equal to `5`.
-Capice?
-Good.

 There is one significant pitfall to watch out for: **infinite loops**.
 For example, what would happen if we wrote the above loop without the `n = n + 1;` statement?